nwesterhausen/valheim-discordconnector/Metadata/README.md

 Features:

-- Adds new tracked stat for time on server
+- Adds new tracked stat for time on server (only works if you have enabled join and leave stats)
-- Adds dynamically configured leaderboards
+- Adds dynamically configured leaderboards (disabled by default)
 - Adds an Active Players Announcement (disabled by default)

 Changes: